In a land area of 45,000 square kilometers, the vicariate’s territory covers Attapeu, Champasak, Salavan and Sekong provinces.

 Tropical Monsoon with a marked rainy season (May-October) and dry season (November-April).

-Mainly agriculture can be found in the vicariate’s territory: subsistence activity rice cultivation, rubber, coffee, tea.
+Mainly agriculture can be found in the vicariate’s territory.
 In the area of manufacturing, there are small plywood-processing and coffee-processing factories.

 The Champasak Cultural Landscape is a UNESCO World Heritage Site that includes Vat Phou, a Khmer temple at least 1,000 years old, near the Mekong river.